kamejosh/owlbear-hp-tracker/docs/store.md

 #### Statblock

-The statblock offers a search field for creature statblocks on ttrpg-api.bitperfect-software.com.
+The statblock offers a search field for creature statblocks on api.tabletop-almanac.com.
 By default the Token Name is used to make an initial search.
 If the Token name has a modifier like A, B, A1, C, 1, 3, or similar at the end it will be automatically ignored for the search.

 All results for the current search are displayed with their HP, AC and CR visible.

 ![Statblock Search](https://raw.githubusercontent.com/kamejosh/owlbear-hp-tracker/master/docs/statblock_search.png)

+Available Statblocks have varying background depending on their source.
+Custom Statblocks created on tabletop-almanac.com are displayed first and with a slight green background.
+The currently selected statblock has a white glow.

 By clicking on one of the options this statblock is selected for the Token.
-If there are no values set for the Token, the values of the creature statblock are automatically used.
+If there are no values set for the Token or the Token still has its automatically assigned values, the values of the creature statblock are automatically used.

 ![Statblock Selected](https://raw.githubusercontent.com/kamejosh/owlbear-hp-tracker/master/docs/statblock_selected.png)